-Our mission is to advance the knowledge in the field of diabetes and its complications, while improving the clinical care and life of all patients with diabetes in the U.S. and worldwide.
+Advance the knowledge in the field of diabetes and its complications, while improving the clinical care and life of all patients with diabetes in the United States and throughout the world.

 Rodica Pop-Busui, MD, PhD

 Professor, Department of Internal Medicine, Division of Metabolism, Endocrinology & Diabetes (MEND)